-Glue ear occurs when the space behind the ear drum (middle ear) is filled with fluid.
-The fluid can be thick and sticky which is why it's called glue ear.
+Glue ear happens when your child's middle ear is filled with fluid.
+The fluid is thick and sticky, like glue.
 Glue ear can affect one or both ears.
-It often follows an ear infection or can occur on its own.
+It often follows an ear infection or can happen on its own.

-See the page on ear infections for an explanation of how fluid can build up in the space behind the ear drum and a diagram of the inside of the ear.
+Check the information on ear infections for an explanation of how fluid can build up in the middle ear.

 Why is glue ear a problem?

-Normal hearing relies on the space behind the ear drum (middle ear) being full of air.
-When this air is replaced by fluid, it is harder for the ear drum to vibrate and carry the noise vibrations to the inner ear.
+For children to hear normally, their middle ear needs to be full of air.
+When there is fluid instead of air, it is harder for the ear drum to vibrate and carry the noise vibrations to the inner ear.
 This makes it harder for your child to hear.
-If both ears have fluid, your child's hearing can be significantly reduced.
-Hearing loss for prolonged periods of time during the early years may affect speech and language development.
-See:
+If both ears contain fluid, your child's hearing can be significantly reduced.
+Young children who have hearing loss for long periods can have problems with their speech and language development.

 What puts my child at risk of getting glue ear?

 The risk factors for glue ear are the same as for ear infections.

 What are the signs and symptoms of glue ear?

 Children with glue ear are not usually unwell.
 Their only symptom may be hearing loss.
 Your child may fail a hearing test.
 Or, your doctor may discover glue ear when they are checking your child for another reason.
 It is always a good idea for you to make sure your family doctor checks your children's ears at every opportunity.

 The amount of hearing loss in children with glue ear varies.
 For your child, it can be like trying to hear with ear plugs in place - sounds are muffled.